Peabody Memorial Tower

 Historic structure in New Manchester, Indiana, U.S.

-Peabody Memorial Tower, also known as the Singing Tower, is a historic structure located at North Manchester, Wabash County, Indiana.
+Peabody Memorial Tower, also known as the Singing Tower, is a historic structure located at North Manchester, Indiana.
 It was designed by architect Charles R. Weatherhogg and built in 1937.
 The structure consists of a cube shaped limestone mausoleum at the base topped by a brick and limestone carillon that reaches 110 feet tall.
 It has streamlined Art Deco character with Tudor Revival features.

 It was listed on the National Register of Historic Places in 2010.